Jennifer Hudson Tells Taye Diggs She Auditioned for ‘Rent’: ‘I Was So Bad’

 Jennifer Hudson is opening up about where her acting dreams took her before “Dreamgirls.”

-On Wednesday’s episode of “The Jennifer Hudson Show,” Taye Diggs — who portrayed landlord Benjamin “Benny” Coffin III in the 1996 original Broadway production of “Rent” — discussed the iconic play’s 25th anniversary.
+On “The Jennifer Hudson Show” (original air date October 12, 2022), Taye Diggs — who portrayed the character of Benjamin “Benny” Coffin III in the 1996 original Broadway production of “Rent” — discussed the iconic play’s 25th anniversary.

-During their chat, Jenn said she went out for the 2005 film adaptation — where Taye reprised his role — and was “so bad” in her first Hollywood audition.
+During their chat, Jennifer said she went out for the 2005 film adaptation — where Taye reprised his role — and was “so bad” in her first Hollywood audition.

 Despite this, the event turned out to be a blessing in disguise, as it taught Jennifer how to navigate future auditions.